Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Extended Analysis of Experimental Results

 \subsection{Results Across Varying Codebook Sizes}

-Next, we investigate the impact of varying the number of tokens in the codebook on the performance of CrossTimeNet.
-Table~\ref{tab:codebook_size} show how downstream classification and reconstruction metrics of tokenization respond to changes in codebook size across three datasets.
-The findings reveal a general trend where increasing the codebook size up to a certain point leads to improvements in accuracy and F1 scores, particularly noticeable in the HAR dataset with the peak performance at a codebook size of $768$.
-However, larger codebook sizes also correlate with decreased coverage and increased MSE in some cases, indicating a potential overfitting or inefficiency in representation as the codebook size grows.
-In summary, the experiment highlights a trade-off between model expressiveness and its ability to generalize, suggesting an optimal codebook size range that maximizes performance while maintaining efficient data representation.
-This balance is crucial for the effective application of CrossTimeNet in processing sequential data across various domains.
+Next, we analyze the performance of CrossTimeNet with varying numbers of tokens in the codebook, as reflected in Table \ref{tab:codebook_size_forecasting} and Table \ref{tab:codebook_size_classification}.
+The results illustrate how different codebook sizes influence results across different datasets.
+The findings indicate a general trend where increasing the number of tokens in the codebook initially enhances both MSE and MAE metrics, particularly evident in the ETTh2 dataset, which shows improved accuracy with a codebook size of 512.
+However, larger codebook sizes correlate with decreased coverage across all datasets, suggesting potential overfitting.
+For example, in the Weather dataset, coverage drops from 0.8200 at a codebook size of 128 to 0.7000 at 768, indicating a loss of generalization ability.
+In parallel, classification experiments reveal similar trends, where increasing codebook sizes lead to improved accuracy and F1 scores up to a certain threshold, particularly in the HAR dataset, peaking at a codebook size of 768.
+However, this improvement also comes with increased MSE and decreased coverage, reinforcing the notion of a trade-off between model expressiveness and generalization capability.
+In summary, both forecasting and classification results highlight the importance of finding an optimal codebook size that maximizes performance while maintaining efficient data representation, ensuring that CrossTimeNet effectively processes sequential data across various applications.